Zlatan Čolaković

-The fruits of his field work in Montenegro, resulted in an immense book written jointly with his wife Marina Rojc-Colakovic Mrtva Glava Jezik Progovara (transl.
+The fruits of his field work in Montenegro, resulted in an immense book written jointly with his wife Marina Rojc-Čolaković Mrtva Glava Jezik Progovara (transl.
 A Dead Head Utters a Word), Almanah, Podgorica, 2004, 670 pages.
 This book, written, in both English and Croatian, contains epics from Avdo Međedović and Murat Kurtagić, a comprehensive analysis of the epics which demonstrates his theory of the Post-Traditional Homer and his field notes.
 In his essay "The Singer above Tales", Zlatan Čolaković offers the new approach to resolve Homeric Question.
 He distinguishes traditional and post-traditional oral epics, contrary to the contemporary Homeric scholarship, thus moving Homeric Question in the new direction.

 He was a member of the Croatian Writers' Society, PEN-a, and the Harvard Club of Croatia and Canada.
-In 2007, "Almanah" from Podgorica published two bilingual critical editions of the poems of Avdo Mededovic.
+In 2007, "Almanah" from Podgorica published two bilingual critical editions of the poems of Avdo Međedović.

 Zlatan Čolaković died in Boston on December 20, 2008.